unlock-protocol/unlock/subgraph/README.md

-This package contains the source code for Unlock Protocol subgraph, that index and allow easier querying from the EVM blockchains using [The Graph](https://thegraph.com).
+This package contains the source code for Unlock Protocol subgraph, that indexes and allows easier querying from the EVM blockchains using [The Graph](https://thegraph.com).

 ### Building the subgraph